 It's finally (almost) here!
 If a chorus of voices at your house have been counting the days until Halloween, thank goodness we are closing in on the big day.
-Here's our annual king-sized list of family-fun things to do.
+Here's our annual king-size list of family Halloween events.

 (You can also check out our list of ideas for at-home and neighborhood fun on Halloween, make a foray to the pumpkin patch or book yourself a heart attack at a fright-filled haunted house.)

 Saturdays, Oct.
 16, 23 and 30, 1–3 p.m.: Save your pumpkin scraps and bring them along to Pasado's Animal Safe Haven Pumpkin Spooktacular.
 Feed the resident cows your pumpkin treat while on a guided tour of the sanctuary, where you will meet dozens of other animals.
 Wear your costume and get your own goody bag too! $25 per person; $75 per family of three or more.
 Preregister.

 Thursday–Sunday, Oct.
 21–24 and 28–31: Brave the dark, eerie halls of a candy factory on the Seattle Chocolate Haunted Factory Tour.
 Book your tix asap as this tour is nearly full already.
 For ages 6 and older. $12 per adult; $10 ages 12 and younger.
 Preregister.